mdeguzis/RetroRig/README.md

 Warning!
 It will overwrite:

--Emulator configs for supported emulators (see "Section 1: Installation" of the wiki)
+* Emulator configs for supported emulators (see "Section 1: Installation" of the wiki)
 -Also configs related to:

 * qjoypad